5 Ways Your Facility Can Support Women in Healthcare

 Here are a few key ways you can support women in your facility or residence:

-1. Support Women in Leadership Roles
+1. Support Women in Healthcare Leadership

 You could also create a committee to ensure issues unique to women remain a priority in your facility.
 The committee could host general discussions exploring this phenomenon and its impact on your staff, and brainstorm how management can address this issue.

+Surveys indicate that women in heterosexual partnerships are typically responsible for most household and child-rearing tasks, even when they work full-time positions.
 After busy days at their jobs, women often don’t have the luxury of relaxing.
 They continue working in a different capacity.
-Over time, the energy consumed by work and home can be draining.

-4. Encourage Boundary Setting to Reduce Emotional Labor
+4. Encourage Boundary Setting to Reduce Emotional Labor in Caregiving

 Female nurses may be more likely to experience emotional labor in certain instances, such as female patients choosing to share stories of sexual abuse or assault or patients engaging in emotionally abusive behaviors because they belong to cultures in which women are less respected.
 The weight of these experiences can add up.